-The Nordic R/RH-series is a package water source heat pump that can heat or chill air in a forced air duct system.
-The duct system can be zoned, but only to limited extent (see Wiring and Ductwork chapters).
+The Nordic RS-series is a split water source heat pump (with remote indoor air handler) that can heat or chill air in a forced air duct system.
+As opposed to a package heat pump, a split system provides the ability to locate the compressor unit and air handler in different locations.

-Being a 'ground source', 'water source', 'geoexchange', or 'geothermal' heat pump, the R/RH-series does require either a closed ground loop or open loop water well for a heat source/sink.
+Being a 'ground source', 'water source', 'geoexchange', or 'geothermal' heat pump, the RS-series does require either a closed ground loop or open loop water well for a heat source/sink.
 There is no outdoor fan unit for ground source heat pumps.